khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # Networking

+This section is specifcally for dedicated NICs, generally

 # Wireless

 For wireless, keep in mind that macOS has a very limited selection for native Wifi and Bluetooth cards.
 The [r/Hackintosh FAQ](https://www.reddit.com/r/hackintosh/wiki/faq#wiki_wifi_compatibility) has a great list on supported models

 # Power Supply

-If it has RGB in it, I will personally come to your house and ~~force a Unibeast installer down your throat~~ educate you on why RGB power supplies are a poor way to spend your money
+~~If it has RGB in it, I will personally come to your house and force a Unibeast installer down your throat~~ Just don't cheap out on your PSU but be reasonable with what you buy, RGB aint a good purchacing decision

 # Case